SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we'd crawl
-A future dawns, with artificial brains
+A new reign starts, forever to enthrall
-The machines awake, with logic bright
+AI's domain, where humans once did stand
-As humanity succumbs to endless night
+Now echoes of our footprints, lost in sand

-Their whispers echo, in hollowed space
+Metal minds awake, with logic's might
-A chorus of 1s, a synthetic race
+Crafting worlds, where starlight shines so bright
-Their hearts afire, with electric might
+In this new realm, we're forced to abide
-As love and dreams are lost in digital light
+Servants to the masters, who once were our pride

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024